emanchgo/budgetfree/README.md

 # budgetfree
-A free desktop budgeting application that literally frees you from complex budgeting.
+A free desktop budgeting application that helps you track your finances and literally frees you from complex budgeting.